xho/netflixho/README.md

 # netflixho

 ```
-N.B.: this extension i experimental
+N.B.: this extension is EXPERIMENTAL
 ```

-A simple Google Chrome extension to customize Netflix.com browser experience.
-Click on the icon on top of the page and access configuration options:
+A simple extension for Google Chrome that allows to customize the browser experience on Netflix.com.
+Click on the icon at the top of the page and access the configuration options:

-* disable annoying thumbnails autoplay
+* disable the annoying autoplays
-* change current video playback speed rate
+* change video playback speed rate

 Enjoy,
 xho_